stanford-rc/farmshare-docs/docs/software.md

-So, you've logged in to FarmShare, and now you want to do something on it?
-We can help you with that!
-In addition to the software that we already have available, we have tools for you to build/install your own.
+# Using Software

+FarmShare has lots of free and commercial software available to use.
+We provide software that comes with Ubuntu, software that we package ourselves, and we also provide the capability for you to build and use software yourself!

-# The Three Software Sources
+## Software Sources

 Software on FarmShare comes from three sources: